arezooq/20-questions-answers-Go/README.md

         myslice := myarray[start:end]
 </div>
 <div id="8">
-8. In Go map, what is the key used for?
+8. In Go `map`, what is the `key` used for?

   ANSWR:
         Golang Maps is a collection of unordered pairs of key-value.
 It is widely used because it provides fast lookups and values that can retrieve, update or delete with the help of keys.
 </div>
 <div id="9">
-9. How do define a function that takes two integer parameters and returns their sum in Go?
+9. How do define a `function` that takes two integer parameters and returns their sum in Go?

   ANSWR:
           func add(a int, b int) int {